jarokaz/triton-on-gke-sandbox/README.md

 kubectl -n istio-system get controlplanerevision
 ```

-he output is similar to the following:
+The output is similar to the following:

 ```
 NAME                AGE